 - What did you eat for dinner on the last night?
 Many of my students are able to give a list of what the 1st- and 3rd-class passengers ate on Sunday, April 15, because it seems to be an area of interest during our earlier study of Titanic's voyage.
 Remind students that they can only ask five questions and this is probably not one of the most important ones.

 - What lifeboat were you on?
 "Number 7."
 Again, questions should be important and elicit detailed information.
 A better question might be, "Could you please explain why so few people made it onto lifeboats?"
-Tell students that this question would elicit a response that there weren't enough lifeboats, many of the 1st lifeboats were lowered half empty, and many 3rd-class passengers were unable to get to the upper decks.
+Tell students that this question would elicit a response that there weren't enough lifeboats, many of the first lifeboats were lowered half empty, and many third-class passengers were unable to get to the upper decks.